jusahah/PromiseMonopoly/README.md

 A framework for creating turn-based multiplayer games quickly by hooking in custom handlers for game logic etc.

 Project name is **PromiseMonopoly** due the fact that the framework should be especially well-suited to implement Monopoly.
-This does not mean framework has any Monopoly-specific code inside - the frameworkcan be used to implement turn-based games like Chess, Poker, Battleship, etc.**
+This does not mean framework has any Monopoly-specific code inside - the framework can be used to implement turn-based games like Chess, Poker, Battleship, etc.**

 To implement a game using **PromiseMonopoly** means (loosely) to inject hooks that provide rules for the game.